sjtrotter/fedora-pxe-setup/README.md

 - settings.tar.gz - contains local settings for firefox, chrome, vscode, local password policy, and .bashrc's for root and all users. this file will likely be removed from this repository and distributed ad-hoc due to the potentially sensitive nature of files in here.
 - virtual-post.yml - ansible playbook that sets up a base Virtual Machine fedora workstation. be default some things are omitted from here, like vmware horizon; our use case requires smart cards, and we can't broker smartcard over VNC so it is not needed; also removed virtualization capability i.e. gnome-boxes and also added a VNC server (see adduser.local above). **this can probably still be improved**.
 - virtual-workstation.ks - the accompanying kickstart file to automatically install with the virtual-post.yml configuration.
+- vncuseradd - bash script placed in /usr/loca/bin on virtual workstations.
+Can be used to create new users with VNC capabilities.
 - workstation-post.yml - the basic workstation ansible playbook that installs a standard loadout of software.

 # flow of pxe-setup.yml